-Ardstone Homes Limited intends to apply for planning permission for a Strategic Housing Development (White Pines East) at a site of 2.98 ha, at Stocking Avenue, Dublin 16 (Figures 1 & 2).
-The Proposed project will include:
+Ardstone Homes Limited intends to apply for planning permission for a Strategic Housing Ardstone Homes Ltd. intend to apply for permission for a strategic housing development at a site of 2.2 Ha, at Lands South of Stocking Ave., Stocking Avenue, Woodstown, Dublin 16 (Figures 1 and 2).